micahcantor/blog/content/blog/why-learn-racket.md

 Racket, and Lisps more generally, are often touted as languages with the simplest syntax.
 In Racket, every form is an expression, which is either an atomic value like a string or number, or a list beginning with a procedure or a special form.
 This syntax stands in contrast to a language like Python, which has strict rules for which forms may be used as expressions and which must be statements.

 I think this advantage is sometimes overstated by Lisp enthusiasts.
 Although Python's syntax may not be as simple, it does have its own kind of elegance once a user learns its syntactic rules.
 Where Lisp-style syntax does have an advantage, however, is in the power of its mental evaluation model.
-When evaluating Racket code, we always evaluate the innermost parentheses first, replacing procedure calls with their appropriate body, except for a few special forms.
+When evaluating Racket code, we always evaluate the innermost parentheses first, replacing procedure calls with their appropriate body, except for a few special forms.[^1]

 For example, take the following Racket expression to square every number in a list